Utah requires its drivers to maintain the following coverages with at least these minimum limits:

 Proof of insurance rules in Utah

 Both drivers must produce proof of car insurance in the event of an accident.
 Esurance customers in your state can now utilize our mobile app for another innovative purpose — electronic proof of insurance!
-Utah law now considers electronic ID cards sufficient evidence of auto coverage if you get pulled over or need to produce proof of insurance for virtually any other reason.
+Utah law considers electronic ID cards sufficient evidence of auto coverage if you get pulled over or need to produce proof of insurance for any other reason.